i2p-zero/i2p-zero/README.md

 ##

+Note that I2P-zero is not a re-implementation of I2P.
+It uses the exact I2P source code from the official I2P GitHub repository.

+I2P-zero is a build script that produces a zero-dependency installation of the official I2P release, and includes simplified front end interface.

 This project will run under Linux, and build native launchers for Linux, MacOS and Windows.
 The launchers will include the I2P router, a SAM listener, simple tunnel and socks tunnel functionality and a minimal JVM.